Functional-level Uncertainty Quantification for Calibrated Fine-tuning on LLMs: Methodology

 The first term is an indicator function that equals $1$ if the model prediction matches the ground truth $y^*$ for prompt $x$, and $0$ otherwise, corresponding to a one-hot definition of ground truth confidence.

-This calibration loss directly encourages the functional-level uncertainty (FLU) to reflect the true correctness of the model's predictions.
-As shown in Figure \ref{fig:Struct}, when the mixture model predicts correctly, the loss pushes FLU toward $1$ (high confidence); when incorrect, toward $0$ (low confidence).
-In other words, when optimized over the data distribution, the calibration loss pushes FLU to represent the probability of prediction correctness.
+This calibration loss encourages functional-level confidence (FLC) to reflect predictive correctness.
+As shown in Figure~\ref{fig:Struct}, correct predictions push FLC toward $1$, while incorrect predictions push toward $0$.
+Optimized over the data distribution, this objective aligns FLC with the probability of prediction correctness.
 We formally state this property as follows and present the proof in Appendix \ref{app:derivation}:

 \begin{proposition}[Truthfulness of Calibration Loss] Let the calibration risk be defined as the expectation of the calibration loss over the data distribution: